Jämtland campaign (1677)

-The Conquest of Jemtland (Återerövringen av Jämtland) refers to the Norwegian reconquest of the province of Jämtland (Jemtland) in the summer of 1677 during the Scanian War.
+The Jämtland campaign of 1677 was a military campaign that led to a temporary Norwegian reconquest of the province of Jämtland (Jemtland) in the summer of 1677 during the Scanian War.
 The conquest was short-lived; Sweden was able to regain control of the province in November the same year.

 Strategic aims

 Jämtland had been ceded to Sweden by Denmark-Norway at the Treaty of Brömsebro in 1645, and was, therefore, a target for reconquest.
 From the onset of the war, the Swedish strategic plan had included an attack into Norway from Jämtland.
 However, the crises on the other fronts had repeatedly drawn away from the troops that would have participated in such an attack.

 Development

 In the beginning of 1677 news arrived that the Norwegians defending Trondheim had moved south to reinforce the army of Ulrik Frederick Gyldenløve.
 This presented an opportunity for advancing across the Norwegian border.
 The attacking force was to be led by Carl Larsson Sparre, the governor-general of Västernorrland county.
 He had at his disposal a force of 1,700 men, of which three companies were local men from Jämtland.
 However, he was unable to feed these troops, and furthermore, the troops, who hadn't received payment in ten months, had dispersed across Norrland to live meagerly off the land, which had been ravaged by famine for several years.
 Thus, the planned attack had to be abandoned.

 That summer Swedish reconnaissance indicated that the Norwegians were themselves gathering forces in Trondheim and Røros and preparing for an attack across the border.
 Sparre received a dispatch from Magnus Gabriel De la Gardie encouraging him to prevent this attack by moving his men either towards Trondheim or alternatively to Røros and on through the valley of Gudbrandsdal to Värmland.
 Sparre chose the latter alternative, detaching major Carl Rutencrantz with a force to Oviken, but delaying his own departure to await a promised complement of 1,400 men from Österbotten.
 Sparre also attempted to muster troops and supplies from Jämtland itself, but like in Skåne and Bohuslän the people were still loyal to their former masters.
 The Swedes were barely tolerated, and promised supplies and horses never appeared.
 When the troops from Österbotten finally arrived, they numbered only 290, and were poorly armed and trained.
 Short of ammunition and unable to feed his troops, Sparre was again forced to scatter his troops to live off the land.

 News now arrived of the Norwegians crossing the border.
 Sparre was now in an even more precarious position: his defensive positions were in disrepair and he had no means to strengthen them.
 There were only fourteen cannon at his disposal.

 On August 16, a large Norwegian force attacked Rutencrantz' positions at Oviken.
 The engagement had barely begun when the Jämtlandians abandoned their positions and defected to the Norwegians.
 The remaining Swedish dragoons held their positions and continued fighting into the night until they were overrun.